 Water: 3 tbsp

-Heat 3 tbsp oil in a pan on medium heat.
+Heat 3 tablespoon oil in a pan over medium flame.

-Fry okra for 10 minutes or until okra turns light brown on some edges.
+Fry chopped bhindi for 10 minutes or until okra turns light brown on some edges.
 Keep stirring occasionally.

 In the same pan, fry onion cubes for a couple of minutes or until they are soft.